 - Pets.
 Pet hair clings to every item in your home, including clothing, bedding, and towels.
 Even if you don’t launder pet bedding on a regular basis, there is enough residual hair in the rest of your laundry to make an impact.

 - Number of occupants.
-In addition to an increased number of loads, more occupants means more towels are being laundered, one of the biggest producers of lint.
+In addition to an increased amount of laundry, more occupants means more loads of towels, one of the biggest producers of lint.

 Keeping these factors in mind, annual cleaning is recommended for moderate usage, while heavy use may require a semi-annual dryer vent cleaning.

 - Reduced efficiency.
-If loads are taking longer to dry, or are still damp at the end of the cycle, airflow is likely restricted due to a buildup of lint.
+If it feels like the dyer is not drying your clothes, or they are still damp at the end of the cycle, airflow is likely restricted due to a buildup of lint.

 - Things are heating up.
 A dryer that is hot to the touch, or clothes that feel unusually hot when you go to remove them, are warning signs you shouldn’t ignore.